GMtranscendence/ctf-writeups/ua30ctf2023/forensics/PressTheWord/presstheword.md

 log=user&pwd=CTF%7b1717b648-0323-436c-aed2-52eb114729d6%7d&wp-submit=Log+In&redirect_to=http%3A%2F%2F165.232.75.22%2Fwp-admin%2F&testcookie=1
 ```

 Easy, right?
 We can see several flags, with url encoded curly braces.
-Now we just need to decode them and to guess the real one and it happens to be the last
+Now we just need to decode them and guess the real one and it happens to be the last

 ## CTF{1717b648-0323-436c-aed2-52eb114729d6}